truher/frc-test/cv1/images.md

 <img src="target-208-contours.png" width=480/>

-Any too-small contours are discarded and the remaining one is cleaned up with `Imgproc.approxPolyDP()`, which tries to fit a polygon with as few vertices as possible:
+Any too-small contours are discarded and the remaining one is cleaned up with `Imgproc.approxPolyDP()`, which tries to fit a polygon with as few vertices as possible.

 <img src="target-208-poly.png" width=480/>

 To match the points in the image with the known points of the target, the points need to be sorted.
 In this case, the path starts in the upper left, and follows clockwise.
 This path is produced with `Imgproc.convexHull()`.
-The little black dots illustrate is where the points ended up:
+The little black dots illustrate is where the points ended up.

 <img src="target-208-points.png" width=480/>

+The rest of the algorithm extracts a camera pose from those points, or two sets of similar points in the binocular case.